thephpleague/url/dev-master/path.md

 ### Path::replace(SegmentComponent $data, $offset)

 Replace a Path segment whose offset equals `$offset` with the `SegmentComponent` object given as first argument.
-You can use a Host and/or a Path object.
+You can use a Host or a Path object.

 ~~~php
 use League\Url\Path;